 Some solar opponents have raised questions about the possibility of per- and poly-fluoroalkyl substances (“PFAS”) chemicals being emitted by solar panels.
 PFAS chemicals are a group of man-made chemicals informally known as “forever chemicals” due to their durability in the environment.
 These chemicals have been used in many industrial and consumer products for over 60 years, including food packaging materials, firefighting foam, waterproof clothing, and stain resistant carpet treatments.

 As explained in a fact sheet from the University of Michigan entitled “Facts about solar panels: PFAS contamination”, PV panels do not contain PFAS materials.
 Neither the self-cleaning coating on top of the solar panel, the adhesives in the panel, nor the front or rear covers/substrates contain PFAS.
 The “backsheet”, or traditional rear substrate of a silicon PV panel, is the thin plastic layer on the rear of a single-glass PV panel that provides electrical insulation and physical protection for the rear of the PV cells.
 Polyvinyl fluoride (PVF) is the base material for the most common backsheet material (Tedlar), but several other materials have also been used as backsheets, some consisting of multiple layers.
 Depending on which definition of PFAS that is used, PVF may be classified as PFAS, however the most recent and applicable definition of what is and is not a PFAS material was created by the Organization for Economic Co-operation and Development (OECD) in 2021 and PVF does not meet this modern PFAS definition.
+The bi-facial panels planned for Purdy Solar do not have a backsheet at all, but rather have a sheet of glass to protect the rear of the panel and to allow sunlight to the rear of each PV cell, so these panels do not contain PFAS, under any definition of PFAS.

 PV Panel End-of-Life